QTCPROTOCOL/QTC-Wallet/README.md

 ## Compatibility

-Both wallet types are fully compatible with QTC network:
+All three wallet types are fully compatible with QTC network:
 - Addresses use bech32m encoding with "qtc" prefix
-- Witness versions (1 and 2) distinguish wallet types
+- Witness versions (1, 2, and 3) distinguish wallet types
 - All transactions are quantum-safe
-- Both support Kyber1024 KEM for encrypted communications
+- All support Kyber1024 KEM for encrypted communications
+- All use deterministic key generation for reproducibility

 ## Integration